robertmartin8/ReasonableDeviations/_notes/DataStructures.md

 - In the **flat forest** implementation, items in a set are stored as a linked list, but they also point to the set's handle.
     - `get_set_with` is $O(1)$.
-    - to `merge` we just iterate through one set in $O(n) and update their pointers.
+    - to `merge` we just iterate through one set in $O(n)$ and update their pointers.
     - using the **weighted union heuristic**, we should keep track of the size of each set and always update the pointers on the smaller set.
     - the aggregate cost of *m* operations, *n* of which are `add_singleton`, is $O(m + n \lg n)$.

-- Alternatively, to make `merge` faster, we can just build a deeper tree by attaching one tree to the other
+- Alternatively, to make `merge` faster, we can just build a deeper tree by attaching one tree to the other, i.e **deep forest**
     - although `merge` becomes $O(1)$, `get_set_with` needs to walk up the tree to find the root.
     - using the **union by rank heuristic**, we should keep track of the rank of each root (height) and attach the shorter tree to the taller one.